-Except in emergency situations, drafts of all new or revised General Orders will be provided to the President who will have the same time as senior management to respond.
+Except in emergency situations, drafts of all new or revised General Orders will be provided to the Union President who will have the same time as senior management to respond.
 Any comments from the Union will be considered before a final order is issued.
 There will be no obligation on the Chief's part to reach an agreement with the Union prior to implementing the change and the Union agrees that the final decision, with respect to implementation, will be left to the Chief.

-Section 3.7. - Use of E-mail and Mail Systems.
+Section 3.7. - Use of Bulletin Boards.